-Why read this? : We look at how you can grow your business by providing digital services.
-Learn about how to meet online customer needs in service areas like information, entertainment and shopping.
-Read this to learn how digital services can help you pull in more customers.
+Why read this? : We look at how to grow your business by offering digital services.
+Learn from our examples of online customer needs in areas like information, entertainment and shopping.
+Read this to learn how digital services help you pull in more customers.

-But as per our 4Ps of marketing article, some people argue the 4Ps are no longer relevant in today’s digital and technology led world.
+But as per our 4Ps of marketing article, some people argue the 4Ps are no longer relevant in today’s digital-led world.

-They’re old news at more than 60 years old.
+They remind us the 4Ps are more than 60 years old.
 That’s ancient in marketing terms, they say.
-This is clearly a terrible argument.
+But, this is a terrible argument.

-By the same argument, no-one would watch TV, use the phone or drive a car.
-Because all those “inventions” are way older than 60 years old.
+By the same argument, no one would watch TV, use the phone or drive a car.
+Because those are all over 60 years old too.

 One of the biggest changes has been how businesses deliver services.
 Digital and technology have changed how we get services in all sorts of areas.
 From travel to insurance, from food delivery to how we connect with each other.

-As per our marketing planning guide, there’s 3 extra Ps in the services marketing mix – people, process and physical evidence.
-We’ll look how each one can help you build your competitive advantage.
-But first, let’s look at the difference between products and services.
+As per our marketing planning guide, there are 3 extra Ps in the services marketing mix – people, process and physical evidence.
+We’ll look at how each one can help you build your competitive advantage.
+But let’s start with the difference between products and services.

 The difference between products and services

-Most normal (i.e. non marketing people) get that products and services are different.
+Most normal (i.e. non marketing people) understand products and services are different.
 But some marketers confusingly claim services are products too.
 Let’s clear that up first.